ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-9. Optional: Expand **Advanced Configuration** and set **Specify preferred processor compatibility mode** to on.
+9. Optional: Expand **Advanced Configuration** to configure additional settings for your VSI.

+    - **Specify preferred processor compatibility mode**: Set to on to select a specific processor compatibility mode.

-10. Select the preferred processor compatibility mode from the **Preferred processor compatibility mode** list.
+        Select the preferred processor compatibility mode from the **Preferred processor compatibility mode** list.

         The Virtual server instance details page of a deployed VSI displays the preferred and the effective processor compatibility mode that is currently set for a VSI.

         The preferred processor compatibility mode is the processor mode in which you want the VSI to operate.
 By default, Power Virtual Server sets the preferred processor compatibility mode to the highest mode that is supported by the targeted host type for the VSI.

         The effective processor compatibility mode is the processor mode that is currently in use for the VSI.
 The physical host in which the VSI runs determines the effective processor compatibility mode.

         The effective processor compatibility mode for the VSI might not match the preferred mode that you have selected.
 If the operating system installed in the VSI does not support the preferred processor compatibility mode, the hypervisor can set the effective mode to a lower mode than the preferred mode.
 However, the hypervisor cannot set the effective mode to a higher mode than the preferred mode.
 For more information about processor compatibility modes, see [How does the processor compatibility mode work in a VSI?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor-compatibility-modes-vsi).
         {: note}

-4. Click **Continue**.
+10. Click **Continue**.

 3. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.